AEADataEditor/replication-template-development/sample-language-report.md

 > The replication package is accepted, pending one issue which can be addressed during copy-editing prior to publication.
 Since this only affects the README/code deposit/online appendix, this requires no further re-submission to Manuscript Central - a note will be added to the openICPSR repo, and publication is contingent on making the change.

+**Conditional on making the requested changes to the openICPSR deposit prior to publication, the replication package is accepted.**

 ## Temporary language

 At the end of each summary, please include the following line: